finmath/finmath-lib/README.md

 finmath lib is distributed through the central maven repository.
 It's coordinates are:

-For the Java 8 version:
+For the Java 11 version:

     <groupId>net.finmath</groupId>
     <artifactId>finmath-lib</artifactId>
     <version>${project.version}</version>

-For the Java 6 version:
+For the Java 8 version:

 	<groupId>net.finmath</groupId>
 	<artifactId>finmath-lib</artifactId>
 	<version>3.6.3</version>
-	<classifier>java6</classifier>
+	<classifier>java8</classifier>

-*Note: finmath-lib Version 4 is currently not available for Java 6.*
+*Note: finmath-lib Version 4 and 5 is currently not available for Java 6.
+For Java 6 you may try version 3.6.3 with classifier java6.*

-You may build the Java 8 version via Maven using
+You may build the Java 11 version via Maven using

+	mvn -P java-11

+and the Java 8 version using

 	mvn -P java-8

-and the Java 6 version using

-	mvn -P java-6

 Source code
 -------------------------------------

-The finmath lib Java library comes in two flavors which have a slightly different code base: a Java 8/9 version and a Java 6 version.
+The finmath lib Java library comes in two flavors which have a slightly different code base: a Java 11 version and a Java 8 version.
-We will use Java 8 and Java 9 concepts in the future and try to provide Java 6 compatibility where possible.
+We will use Java 11 concepts in the future and try to provide Java 8 compatibility where possible.

 For that reason, the source code is duplicated:
--    src/main/java				contains the Java 8 compatible source files
+-    src/main/java				contains the Java 11 compatible source files
--    src/main/java6				contains the Java 6 compatible source files
+-    src/main/java8				contains the Java 8 compatible source files

 Although the two folder share some/many identical source files, we prefer this two folder layout over one with a third folder like java-common.